papajessie/swcpy/docs/translate.md

   * **trp_desc_ProbeDroid**: 'Used widely by the Empire, these fast moving droids carry an array of terrifying weaponry and specialize in defeating infantry.
 However, they suffer in vehicular engagements due to their light armor.'
   * **trp_desc_R5Medic**: 'Medic Droids heal injuries with advanced bacta-based technologies.
 They are programmed to follow and provide aid to infantry closest to them.'
   * **trp_desc_RebelBrute**: 'With uncanny strength and a taste for havoc, this Dowutin mercenary specializes in bringing enemies to their knees.
 He carries a grip of thermal detonators and a modified starfighter blaster to ensure that the job gets done.\n[CC3366]Flushing Frag: Upon deploy, seeks to clear the field of troops and vehicles with his thermal detonators.[-]'
+  * **trp_desc_RebelDemoDroid**: 'This droid is reprogrammed to ignore turrets and resources, engaging targets such as the Squad Center, Barracks, and Armory at point-blank range with explosives.
+Special armoring protects the droid from its own attack, though it cannot transform and is still vulnerable to enemy fire.'
   * **trp_desc_RebelGamorreanWarrior**: "A fiercely tough Gamorrean boar mercenary, armed with an Arg'garok vibro-ax.
 His sheer strength and anger allow him to always get in the last blow.
 [CC3366]Final Thunder: Upon defeat, hurls his ax forward in a last-ditch effort to ensure mass destruction.[-]"
   * **trp_desc_RebelGoldenMileCreature**: "The Fathier Rider is a Tognath mercenary mounted atop a graceful steed, known as a fathier.
 The fathier's natural speed is ideal for hit-and-run combat, attacking enemy troops and buildings."
   * **trp_desc_RebelHeavyStormDeath**: 'This Heavy Trooper is the product of a lethal virus known to most as "The Sickness".
 Studies have revealed that infection of this host causes slower movement but improved ability to sustain damage.'